alphagov/govuk-developer-docs/source/manual/manage-opensearch-on-aws.html.md

 [AWS OpenSearch] is an open source, distributed search and analytics suite derived from Elasticsearch.

+## Access OpenSearch Dashboard
+We typically can't access an OpenSearch dashboard with the URL provided in the AWS console because the endpoint is in a private subnet in a [virtual private cloud (VPC)](https://en.wikipedia.org/wiki/Virtual_private_cloud).
+Therefore to access it we need to configure our system to tunnel into the subnet in the VPC.

 ## Prerequisites

 1. Access to a [GOV.UK EKS cluster] with admin role permissions has been configured and established.

-1. The [krelay] kubectl plugin has been installed.
+1. The [krelay] kubectl plugin and [jq] have been installed.

     ```sh
-    $ brew install knight42/tap/krelay
+    $ brew install knight42/tap/krelay jq
     ```

 ## Connect to the OpenSearch Dashboard